ideas-be/CAMMM-Web-Tool/README.md

+# Agenda for Brainstorm meeting:
+- Show atlas button on IDEAS-BE website
+- Finalize style of grid options
+- Outline inforgraphics leading to atlas

+*if there's time*
+- Mock options for cluster (node and supernode) representation

 # Present for next meeting:
-- Deploy prototype for main website with Ideasbe Banner
-- Pre-Mapbox Grid Analysis mapping
+- Pre-Mapbox Grid Analysis mapping - pending brainstorm meeting
-- Mock options for cluster (node and supernode) representation
 - XLS to JSON processing tool (GUI + python)
-- Addition of GTFS source links & year of stats
-- Go through About section of GitDocs

 # Currently working on:
 Keep working on Documentation - Styling Guide for map layers and Troubleshooting section